awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 to use a different role profile for the :code:`Get-S3Bucket` cmdlet.
 The profile manager makes temporary credentials available to the :code:`Get-S3Bucket` cmdlet.

-Though the credentials expire after 1 hour (a limit enforced by STS), the |TWP| automatically refresh the credentials by requesting a new SAML assertion when the tools detect that the current credentials have expired.
+Though the credentials expire after 1 hour (a limit enforced by STS), the |TWPALL| automatically refresh the credentials by requesting a new SAML assertion when the tools detect that the current credentials have expired.

 For domain-joined users, this process occurs without interruption, because the current user's Windows identity is used during authentication.
-For non-domain-joined user accounts, the |TWP| show a PowerShell credential prompt requesting the user password.
+For non-domain-joined user accounts, the |TWPALL| show a PowerShell credential prompt requesting the user password.
 The user provides credentials that are used to reauthenticate the user and get a new assertion.